 Productive meetings improve team efficiency and productivity.
 The main focus should be on the agenda, which defines what the meeting should be and how it is going to fill the gaps present in the team.

 Q16.
-If you have to report more than one person how are you going to prioritise your work?
+If you have to report more than one person how are you going to prioritize your work?

 Work priorities depend on the importance of the project that you are being handled but if you have to report to more than one person, you need to usually give equal priorities to all the projects.